DEPARTMENT OF INTERNATIONAL TRADE

 (2) Preparation of the Internship Notebook and the Submission of the Internship Notebook to the Department of the International Trade.

 · By the end of the internship period, every student is obliged to prepare an internship notebook about the internship organization and activities.
-The Department of International Trade internship notebook is available at the University bookstore and should be completed in line with the format of the notebook.
+The Department of International Trade internship notebook is available in the attachment and should be completed in line with the format of the notebook.

 · The internship notebook should include (1) a general report, (2) weekly summaries (2) and (3) an evaluation.